yuayixio/MQTT2Kafka/README.md

-## relayRequest-service
+# Relay Service for MQTT to Kafka

-Relay mqtt event stream to kafka
+Relay MQTT event streams to Kafka without the need of Kafka Connect or other third party software

 ### Development
 Start local mosquitto and kafka moquetteBroker